heedy/heedy/docs/server/rest_api.md

 </div>

 <h5 class="rest_verb">POST</h5>
 Create a new app.
 Only accessible from plugins and users.
 If authenticated as a user, the owner parameter is optional.
+Returns the created app, subject to query URL params identical to a GET request for the app ID.

 <h6 class="rest_body">Body</h6>